-Being a solo female traveller in Pakistan isn’t going to be straightforward.
+Being a solo female traveler in Pakistan isn’t going to be straightforward.
 But just because you’re a female doesn’t mean that Pakistan is off limits to you.
 It might not be simple, but it’s doable.

 Should You Go on an Organized Tour in Pakistan?

-So far we’ve talked a lot about tedious and difficult travelling in Pakistan can be – we certainly don’t mean to sound repetitive but it’s something you have to be aware of.
+So far we’ve talked a lot about tedious and difficult traveling in Pakistan can be – we certainly don’t mean to sound repetitive but it’s something you have to be aware of.
 Even something as simple as grabbing a bus can turn into an all-day affair and navigating the quagmire that is Pakistani bureaucratic system is a whole different conversation.